Walks near Dumbarton by train

 5-30AM by mag379

-Airdrie Station to Holytown Station (Lanarkshire)
+Airdrie to Holytown (Lanarkshire)

-1 hour direct from Dumbarton Central.
+1 hour direct from Dumbarton East.

 Residential streets and a well-surfaced cycle track give way to rough, potentially muddy unsurfaced paths, then the attractive North Calder Heritage Trail beside an abandoned canal, before busy roads into Holytown.
 Urban at both ends and attractive in the middle.
 Follows the North Calder Heritage Trail for about 2km, with the abandoned canal on one side and the North Calder river on the other.
-Extensive woodland.

 Walk details: Slow Ways.